jamiekim828/Todo-app/README.md

 2. The to-do name is unique
 3. Validation: when the user did NOT insert any name or date it should shown a warning
 4. The color of to-do item should match the status color (for example: not started status had red color)
+5. The user can delete the to-do item
-5. Styling is up to you :)
+6. Styling is up to you :)

 ## Update the deploy link here: